vdaas/vald/docs/user-guides/backup-configuration.md

 ## Backup configuration

-This section shows the best practice backup configuration with PV, S3, or PV + S3.
+This section shows the best practice for configuring backup features with PV, S3, or PV + S3.

 Each sample configuration yaml is published on [here](https://github.com/vdaas/vald/tree/master/charts/vald/values).
-Please try to reference.
+Please refer it for more details.

 ### General